Woof-AI/WOOFAI_Subnet/README.md

 >> ✅ Registered
 ```

-## 7. Check whether your key is registered or not
+## 7.Check whether your key is registered or not

 This step returns information about your registered key.